Sir John Swinton, 14th of that Ilk: France, Hundred Years War

-About this time, he married a young wife, Joan, who died without children and whose jewels were stolen by Alice Perrers, Edward III’s mistress (who also stole the King’s rings from his fingers as he lay dying).
-He appealed to the King for their return, but they could not be traced, and it is not altogether surprising that he returned to Scotland soon after.
+Around this time, Swinton married a young woman, Joan, who died without children.
+Her jewels were reportedly taken by Alice Perrers, the influential mistress of Edward III.
+He appealed to the King for their return, but the jewels could not be recovered.
+He returned to Scotland shortly afterwards.

 Battle of Otterburn

-He was a commander at the Battle of Otterburn in July 1388 when the Scots won the day and defeated the English, although their leader, the Earl of Douglas, was slain.
-The Scotichronicon, talking of the battle, mentions "a very experienced, strong, and brave Scot", John Swinton, who carved a path through the English: "Because of this the Scots were able to penetrate the English line with their spears, so that the English were forced to give ground to this strong force".
+He was a commander at the Battle of Otterburn in July 1388, where the Scots defeated the English, despite the death of their commander, the Earl of Douglas.
+The Scotichronicon, describes Swinton as a very experienced, strong, and brave Scot", and credits him with helping to break through the English line.

-It is related of Sir John, that in the wars with the English, he visited the enemy's camp, and gave a general challenge to fight any of their army.
+According to another account, during the wars with England Swinston entered the enemy camp and issued a general challenge to fight any member of the English army.